Engineering Note

 • No visibility into runtime errors

-• Slow responses without clear cause
+• Slow responses without a clear cause

-• Unknown system bottlenecks
+• Unknown system bottlenecks across APIs or databases

-• Delayed detection of failures
+• Delayed detection of production failures

 The system may appear to work, but issues remain hidden until they become critical.
+Monitoring helps expose those problems before they turn into major incidents.

 System Design / Approach